MikeKovarik/exifr/README.md

 ##### Chunked mode

-`parseChunkSize`
-In browser it's sometimes better to download larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `seekChunkSize`) in prevention of additional loading and fetching.
+In browser it's sometimes better to fetch a larger chunk in hope that it contains the whole EXIF (and not just its beginning like in case of `options.seekChunkSize`) in prevention of additional loading and fetching. `options.parseChunkSize` sets that number of bytes to download at once.
+Node.js only relies on the `options.seekChunkSize`.

-Supports HTTP ranges.

 ##### Whole file mode